 “Denali at your doorstep” characterizes Camp Denali in the heart of Denali National Park.
 Camp Denali is more than a wilderness hideaway with views of North America’s highest peak.
 As the sole commercial operator of naturalist-guided hiking in Denali’s designated wilderness, the lodge features learning experiences for active travelers who want more than an introduction to Denali National Park.
 At Camp Denali, active learning and community combine to create a wilderness experience without parallel.

 Camp Denali guests explore the tundra and learn about the Park’s natural history from professional naturalists and guest experts.
 Mealtimes emphasize camaraderie and feature fine dining with food made on site from quality, local and organic ingredients.
-You don’t have to be capable of scaling Mt.
-McKinley to enjoy your time at Camp Denali; all that is needed is an enthusiasm for exploring, rain or shine, and a spirit of adventure.
+You don’t have to be capable of scaling Denali to enjoy your time at Camp Denali; all that is needed is an enthusiasm for exploring, rain or shine, and a spirit of adventure.

 Accommodations at Camp Denali